curvedinf/hypercells/README.md

 tag per page, your javascript template overloads can not be specific for each context, and must be for the entire page.
 This may not be obvious because a context is passed in to provide the templates.
 Putting the template overloads in the context was a design decision to keep the template extension system unified and clean on the python side.
+To implement different javascript features for different contexts, utilize the `context_class` variable passed into the template-defined functions to create cases for each instance on a page.

 Note: `hypercells_js` is best included at the bottom of your `<body>` tag but can be placed anywhere a `<script>` tag can be used.